s-macke/jor1k-toolchain-builder/README.md

 Parts are based on the book "Linux from Scratch"

 **The repository is outdated Please download http://www.simulationcorner.net/or1k-toolchain.tar.bz2 for the latest toolchain**
+Instead of "make fetchprogs", download the files in http://simulationcorner.net/toolchain-downloads/ to the downloads folder.

 TOOLCHAIN